The Putnam County Election Commission is in charge of all elections and voting in the county.

 TO REGISTER YOU MUST....

 The State of Tennessee has a new "CERTIFICATE OF RESTORATION" which is effective as of September 1, 2010.
-Click on the link under FORMS, on our home page, to print it off or come into our office and pick one up.
+Click below to print the form.

 YOU MAY REGISTER IN PERSON in our office: